-MTC's Public Participation Plan is not a static document, but rather an ongoing strategy that is periodically reviewed and updated to reflect changing circumstances and current best practices.
-Additionally, as part of every public engagement program developed for Plan Bay Area, MTC sets performance measures to gauge the effectiveness of the engagement program.
+MTC's Public Participation Plan is not a static document, but rather an ongoing strategy that is reviewed and updated every four to five years in accordance with federal and state regulations to reflect changing circumstances, current best practices and to present the schedule and process of updating the long-range regional plan (Plan Bay Area), which includes a public engagement program (see Appendix C).
+As part of the Plan Bay Area public engagement program, MTC sets performance measures to gauge the effectiveness of the engagement program.
 This evaluation serves to inform and improve future engagement programs, including future updates to this Public Participation Plan.

-Furthermore, this Public Participation Plan may be subject to minor changes from time to time.
-Minor changes will be noticed and posted on the MTC website.
-Any major updates will be released for public review and comment for a period of 45 days and also will include review by MTC's Policy Advisory Council, the Joint MTC-ABAG Legislation Committee and approval by the Commission.
-MTC will extend the public comment period by an additional 45 days in instances where major revisions are proposed in response to comments heard.
+Furthermore, when a change to MTC's policies or procedures occurs that may warrant a change to the Public Participation Plan outside of the abovementioned update process, minor changes will be noticed and posted on the MTC website.
+Any substantive changes will be released for public review and comment for a period of 45 days and also will include review by MTC's Policy Advisory Council, the Joint MTC-ABAG Legislation Committee and approval by the Commission.
+MTC will extend the public comment period by an additional 45 days in instances where substantive revisions are proposed in response to comments heard.

+Appendix A.

-Appendix A. Public Participation Plan Statutory Requirements
+Public Participation Plan Statutory Requirements

-DRAFT
+REVISED DRAFT